 Bids and Proposals are an offer to do a job for an exact price.
 It is best to get bids and proposals in writing so that the contractor cannot charge you more than the agreed upon price.
 A bid or proposal is more legally binding whereas an estimate is more of an educated guess.

-Question: What is a Master Electrician?
+What is a Registered Master Electrician?

-Master Electricians are experts in their field with many years of experience.
+Registered Master Electricians are experts in their field with many years of experience.
 They are required to participate in continuing education to stay apprised of all electrical codes and best safety practices.

 The MN Department of Labor and Industry defines a Master Electrician as “an individual having the necessary qualifications, training, experience and technical knowledge to perform and supervise any electrical work, and who is licensed as a Class A Master Electrician by the commissioner”.